MCT-master/mct-master.github.io/_posts/2020-05-03-dream-nest.md

 ### Our sound engine

+Though we decided to produce the Dream Nest EP as our major deliverable, one of our original ideas a generative sound engine was also something we wanted to work on.
 In reference to the above scientific literature, our proposed “sound engine” for the Dream Nest incorporates the following elements:

 * Original music composed specifically for Dream Nest
 * The mother’s recorded heartbeat